cwbowron/BCE/README.md

 fan of Lisp so I wrote it in that.
 Then, again I wanted it to be faster so I rewrote it in C.  Then for an AI course project, I added learning to the C version.
 The result has evolved into what you will find in this archive.
 It is alternatively known as BACE (Bowron-Abernethy Chess Engine) or BCE (Boo's Chess Engine).
-Rob Abernethy and I worked together to add the learning algorithm for an AI course.
+Rob Abernethy and I worked together to add the learning algorithm.

 BCE was the basis for [pspChess](https://github.com/cwbowron/pspchess), an open-source chess game for the PlayStation Portable.